Exoldarium/Game-Deals-Page/README.md

 JavaScript, CSS and HTML and as a way to challenge myself.

 One of the challenges was being able to correctly show and persist the filtered data that the user searches.
 I've learned a lot about promises, asynchronous side of JavaScript and how to work with an API and display the data i need.
 I will probaly update and improve the code as i learn more.
-One of the future goals is to add pagination and work on the backend side of the code.
-For now i have only focused on fronted development.

 The images were designed by my lovely wife.

+## To-do
+Add pagination
+Add some sort of log-in function

 ## Technologies
 Project is created with: